 The Kubernetes deployment package and application are open-sourced projects managed by an Apache 2.0 licenses.

 All software developed under this project is deemed to be open-source educational work and available for use and modification.
+Please credit this team when creating and distributing modifed versions of this tool, or when using any of the techniques detailed within.

+The SWEN 670 team will NOT be responsible for setting up new individual instances for other users or parties.
+Any other user or party that wishes to use the Form Scriber tool may do so, but assumes all responsibilities for hosting the application on their servers, registering the service with Google, and maintaining the application instance that they download and initiate.

 Abbreviations and Acronyms